Video Panels for Long Video Understanding: Prompt

-To illustrate, we show results on LLaVA-OV 7B and Qwen2.5-VL 7B with three different prompts: \begin{itemize} \item \textbf{Prompt 1:} ``You are given a sequence of images.
+Our main results show that existing VLMs are already capable of interpreting the paneled images without any additional information in the prompt.
+Nonetheless, adding additional directions to the textual prompt can, in some cases, further improve results.
+We show results for LLaVA-OV 7B and Qwen2.5-VL 7B with three different prompts: \begin{itemize} \item \textbf{Prompt 1} (P1): ``You are given a sequence of images.
 Each image is a composite grid of video frames arranged in temporal order: panels are ordered from left to right, then top to bottom — like reading a book.
 Within each composite, the panels represent consecutive frames from the video.
 Across the sequence, the composites are shown in chronological order.
-When answering, interpret the full temporal sequence, not individual panels in isolation." added before the question. \item \textbf{Prompt 2:} ``When answering, treat the panels as frames from one video, in order from left to right, then top to bottom." added before the question. \item \textbf{Prompt 3:} ``Each image is divided into \{r\} rows and \{c\} columns of panels.
+When answering, interpret the full temporal sequence, not individual panels in isolation."
+The prompt is added before the question. \item \textbf{Prompt 2} (P2): ``When answering, treat the panels as frames from one video, in order from left to right, then top to bottom."
+The prompt is added before the question. \item \textbf{Prompt 3} (P3): ``Each image is divided into \{r\} rows and \{c\} columns of panels.
 Read them in left-to-right top-to-bottom order as consecutive video frames.
-Answer with the option's letter from the given choices directly." added after the questions. \{r\} and \{c\} are replaced by the number of rows and columns. \end{itemize} As can be seen from Tab.~\ref{tab:prompts}, even between these models, there is no consistently best prompt, but with model-specific prompts, performance can get another boost, such as Prompt 1 for VMME with LLava-OneVision, and Prompt 3 for VMME with Qwen2.5-VL.
-Therefore, if a user is set on a specific model, a small search over possible prompts is beneficial.
+Answer with the option's letter from the given choices directly."
+The prompt is added after the question. \{r\} and \{c\} are replaced by the number of rows and columns. \end{itemize} As can be seen from Tab.~\ref{tab:prompts}, even among these models, there is no consistently best prompt.
+However, with model-specific prompts, performance can get another boost, such as Prompt 1 for VMME with LLava-OneVision, and Prompt 3 for VMME with Qwen2.5-VL.
+While model-specific prompts improve the results further, we do not include them for the results in the paper since our focus is on a model-agnostic approach.